China detains prominent Uighur scholar for 'breaking law'

 "I trust my husband.
 He didn't do anything unlawful," she said in a phone interview from her apartment, which was surrounded by police.
 "All he has done is write detailed articles researching the population in Xinjiang.
 There's nothing else to it."

-Tsering Woeser, a prominent Tibetan writer and friend, said Tohti told her a week ago that he had heard the authorities in Xinjiang had told Beijing police that they wanted to arrest him, but later heard that Beijing didn't approve it.
+Tsering Woeser, a prominent Tibetan writer and friend, said Tohti told her a week ago that he had heard the authorities in Xinjiang had told Beijing police that they wanted to arrest him, but later heard that Beijing did not approve it.

 "At that time, he said that he felt he was in a very dangerous position," Woeser said.